-More than 81 percent of American businesses with at least 50 employees engage in some type of health promotion program, according to the Wellness Councils of America.
-One component of these programs is employee fitness challenges, which are contests between employees — either individually or as part of a team — to increase their physical activity and manage their weight in a fun way.
+Corporate wellness programs comprise an $8 billion industry, and one component of these programs is employee fitness challenges, which are contests between employees — either individually or as part of a team — to increase their physical activity and manage their weight in a fun way.
 These challenges provide several benefits for both employees and employers and you can implement them in a variety of ways.

 Weight Loss Challenges

-Sixty-eight percent of Americans are overweight or obese, according to the Centers for Disease Control and Prevention.
+More than 70 percent of Americans are overweight or obese, according to the Centers for Disease Control and Prevention.
 Through an employee weight-loss challenge, you can do your part to stem the rise of this epidemic while making it more convenient and fun for your employees to meet their weight-loss goals.
 Some companies provide free gym memberships and online diet and exercise journals for employees to track their progress.
 They also provide incentives such as cash prizes or trips to employees who lose the most weight.

 Marathon Charity Challenges